cssar41/project/README.md

 ### Step2:
 Read the image and convert the image into RGB
 ### Step3:
-## Aim
-To write a python program using OpenCV to do the following image manipulations.
-i) Extract ROI from  an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.
-## Software Required:
-Anaconda - Python 3.7
-## Algorithm:
-## I)Perform ROI from an image
-### Step1:
-Import necessary packages
-### Step2:
-Read the image and convert the image into RGB
-### Step3:
 Display the image
 ### Step4:
 Set the pixels to display the ROI